Colorado Uninsured & Underinsured Motorists Laws

 Under Colorado law, insurance companies selling automobile insurance in Colorado are required to sell UM/UIM insurance as part of every policy sold unless the coverage is specifically refused in writing.
 However, UM/UIM insurance is optional in Colorado, meaning you do not have to add it to your auto insurance policy unless you want to.

-It may be in your best interests to add UM/UIM coverage to your policy just in case you are ever involved in a car accident and the other driver is underinsured or uninsured.
+It may be in your best interest to add UM/UIM coverage to your policy just in case you are ever involved in a car accident, and the other driver is underinsured or uninsured.
 UM/UIM coverage can help cover costs associated with the following:

 • Medical expenses for your injuries and the injuries of your passengers